-In Fig. 1.1, the robot grabs a part from the parts feeder and attaches the part to a prescribed position of the workpiece coming down the conveyor.
-Considering this work from the point of view of the robot, we would come up with a diagram like that of Figure 1.2.
-In this figure, the robot first moves straight down from Point B, and at Point A it grabs a part.
-After grabbing the part, the robot moves back up from Point A to Point B. From Point B, the robot moves to Point C, which is directly above the part attachment location Point D. The robot then drops down from Point C to Point D, and attaches the part to the workpiece.
+Here, the robot grabs a part from the parts feeder and attaches the part to a workpiece coming down the conveyor.
+Considering this work from the point of view of the robot (and not, for example, from the point of view of the parts feeder or conveyor), we would come up with a diagram like that of Figure 1.2.
+In this Figure, the robot first moves straight down from Point B to Point A, where it grabs a part.
+After grabbing the part, the robot moves back up from Point A to Point B. From Point B, the robot moves the part to Point C, which is directly above the part attachment location Point D. The robot then drops down from Point C to Point D, and attaches the part to the workpiece.
 When the robot is finished attaching the part, it moves back up to Point C, and then finally back to Point B. This completes one work cycle.